neorning97/Master-s-thesis/scripts/radial_chromosome/README.md

 ## Overview

-This is a single self-contained script that produces five plots and a statistics table.
+This is a single self-contained script that produces two plots and a statistics table.

 | Script | What it does | Input | Output |